METALS-LME copper hits near one-week peak on supply concerns

 By Brijesh Patel

-April 5 (Reuters) - London copper prices rose to a near one-week high on Tuesday, as a drop in output from top producer Chile and the potential for more sanctions on Russia raised risks of supply shortages.
+April 5 (Reuters) - London copper rose on Tuesday to its highest in nearly a week, as a drop in output from top producer Chile and the potential for more sanctions on Russia raised risks of supply shortages.

 "With potentially further sanctions on Russia, there's some concern that we may have further disruption of commodity supply chains," said Ilya Spivak, a currency strategist at DailyFX.